loafey/master-thesis/Thesis/TODO/Major.md

 ## 4 Compiling Lithium

 - 4.1 Transformations
-  - [ ] "Because the type ¬�� is transformed ... the type checker should
-    allow □ ∼ �� where ¬�� is expected": I don't see why this is the case.
-You should be able to think about the language before and after translation as two slightly different sublanguages, which may require different typing rules, but allowing any mix of the two seems "dangerous".

   - [ ] "end up being ill-kinded" - the story-line seems a bit strange: you say that 4.1.2 shows how to transform the types to keep them well-kinded.
 But then the closures don't "end up being ill-kinded"